joescii/lift-ng/README.md

 * Security is handled for you, making it virtually impossible to have your http endpoints successfully attacked.

 AngularJS as a front end should appeal to Scala and Lift developers for the following reasons:
-* JQuery is a pain.
+* JQuery is a pain for non-trivial applications.
 * AngularJS does a fantastic job of managing complex client-side interactions for you.
 * With **lift-ng** in particular, you get to utilize Lift's reactive features such as asynchronous comet updates to the client and returning `LAFuture[T]` results for services.